acquia/blt/template/readme/ci.md

-# Build files

-This directory contains configuration files for running common project tasks.
-These may be used for running tasks locally, or for running automated builds via continuous integration solutions.

-This directory should not contain any test files.
-Those exist in the [/tests](/tests) directory.

-## Build Tasks

-A large number of common build tasks are provided via Phing targets.
-These include tasks for things like code sniffing, executing tests, building dependencies, installing Drupal, etc.

-For a full list of available Phing tasks, run `blt -list` from the project's root directory.

-### Executing Tasks

-* For a full list of the available Phing targets, run `blt -list`
-* To manually test a Phing target, run the following command matching the the following pattern: `blt <target-name>`.
-For example `blt validate:all`
-* To run Phing directly from the binary, simply run `./bin/phing -f build/phing/build.xml <arguments>`

 ## <a name="ci"></a> Continuous Integration

 Integration with Travis CI is included, although Phing tasks can be used with any CI tool.
 The default Travis CI build process is as follows: